 Any mineral oil will do.
-The shaving enthusiasts over at Badger and Blade Forums recommend knife-grade Camilla or USP mineral oil for short to mid-length storage and high-grade firearms storage oil for more extended periods of storage.
-Just clean it off again before stropping and using the razor to shave.
+The shaving enthusiasts recommend knife-grade Camilla or USP mineral oil for short to mid-length storage and high-grade firearms storage oil for more extended storage periods.8 Just clean it off again before stropping and using the razor to shave.

 DO Sterilize Your Razor Blade After Rinsing with Water

 If you want to go the extra mile in killing off all the germs on your straight razor blade, you can use some rubbing alcohol to do the job.